civic-data-design-lab/covidnearyou/blog/content/posts/2020-07-30-missing-racial-data-in-covid-19-reporting/index.md

 **California (CA)**, Guam (GU), Kansas (KS), Kentucky (KY), Northern Mariana Islands (MP), North Dakota (ND), New Mexico (NM), **New York (NY)**, Ohio (OH), Puerto Rico (PR), South Dakota (SD), Tennessee (TN), Virgin Islands (VI), Wisconsin (WI), and West Virginia (WV) fall into this category.

 Notably, North Dakota, New York, and Puerto Rico do not report **any** race data for their reported cases.
-This is alarming, and better data reporting should exist.
+This is alarming, and we need better data from these regions.

 \[insert US Map here]